Tooth decay: Other factors

-such as cadmium, mimic the calcium ion and therefore exposure to them may promote tooth decay.
+such as cadmium, mimic the calcium ion, and therefore exposure to them may promote tooth decay.

 Poverty is also a significant social determinant for oral health.
 Dental caries have been linked with lower socio-economic status and can be considered a disease of poverty.

-Forms are available for risk assessment for caries when treating dental cases; this system using the evidence-based Caries Management by Risk Assessment (CAMBRA).
-It is still unknown if the identification of high-risk individuals can lead to more effective long-term patient management that prevents caries initiation and arrests or reverses the progression of lesions.
+Forms are available for risk assessment for caries when treating dental cases; this system uses the evidence-based Caries Management by Risk Assessment (CAMBRA).
+It is unknown if the identification of high-risk individuals leads to more effective long-term patient management that prevents caries initiation and arrests or reverses the progression of lesions.

 Saliva also contains iodine and EGF.
-EGF results effective in cellular proliferation, differentiation and survival.
-Salivary EGF, which seems also regulated by dietary inorganic iodine, plays an important physiological role in the maintenance of oral (and gastro-oesophageal) tissue integrity, and, on the other hand, iodine is effective in prevention of dental caries and oral health.
+EGF results are effective in cellular proliferation, differentiation, and survival.
+Salivary EGF, which seems also regulated by dietary inorganic iodine, plays an important physiological role in the maintenance of oral (and gastro-oesophageal) tissue integrity, and, on the other hand, iodine is effective in the prevention of dental caries and oral health.

 Pathophysiology

 Teeth are bathed in saliva and have a coating of bacteria on them (biofilm) that continually forms.
 The development of biofilm begins with pellicle formation.
-Pellicle is an acellular proteinaceous film which covers the teeth.
+Pellicle is an acellular proteinaceous film that covers the teeth.
 Bacteria colonize on the teeth by adhering to the pellicle-coated surface.
 Over time, a mature biofilm is formed, creating a cariogenic environment on the tooth surface.

-The minerals in the hard tissues of the teeth – enamel, dentin and cementum – are constantly undergoing demineralization and remineralization.
+The minerals in the hard tissues of the teeth – enamel, dentin, and cementum – are constantly undergoing demineralization and remineralization.
 Dental caries result when the demineralization rate is faster than the remineralization, producing net mineral loss, which occurs when there is an ecologic shift within the dental biofilm from a balanced population of microorganisms to a population that produces acids and can survive in an acid environment.

 Enamel

 Tooth enamel is a highly mineralized acellular tissue, and caries act upon it through a chemical process brought on by the acidic environment produced by bacteria.
 As the bacteria consume the sugar and use it for their own energy, they produce lactic acid.
-The effects of this process include the demineralization of crystals in the enamel, caused by acids, over time until the bacteria physically penetrate the dentin.
+The effects of this process include the demineralization of crystals in the enamel, caused by acids, over time, until the bacteria physically penetrate the dentin.
 Enamel rods, which are the basic unit of the enamel structure, run perpendicularly from the surface of the tooth to the dentin.
 Since demineralization of enamel by caries follows the direction of the enamel rods, the different triangular patterns between pit and fissure and smooth-surface caries develop in the enamel because the orientation of enamel rods are different in the two areas of the tooth.